The DNR is updating the state’s wolf management plan.

 The wolf plan describes and provides guidance on how the state manages wolves.
 This includes wolf population monitoring, population management, depredation control, public safety and more.
 Updates to the plan are expected to be completed in the first part of 2021 following a public review process.

 The DNR is collecting input in five ways:

-- Online public comments—comment opportunity will be available Sept.
+- Online public comments — comment opportunity was available Sept.
 29-Nov.
-1.
+20.

-- Virtual public meetings—northwest region, Tuesday, Sept.
+- Virtual public meetings — Events took place for the northwest region, Tuesday, Sept.
 29; central and southern region, including Twin Cities metro area, Tuesday, Oct.
 6; and northeast region, Thursday, Oct.
-8. Registration will be required and available on Monday, Sept.
-21.
+8.

 - Public/stakeholder advisory committee